 Our first stop on the night tour was Sloppy Joe's.
 This place is super famous and all of the movie stars from the 50's and 60's would frequent this place.

 Our tour included a rum and coke and a sloppy joe.
-Most of you know that I'm a vegetarian so I just enjoyed the rum and coke and Devin had the sloppy joe.
+Most of you know that I'm a vegetarian so I just enjoyed the rum and coke.

 The rum and coke was delicious.
-We fell in love with Havana Club rum while we were in Cuba.
+I fell in love with Havana Club rum while I was in Cuba.

 Of course any place that has a vintage Heinz ketchup poster is okay in my book!